noverguo/jdtools/README.md

 jdtools contains two compment

 - [merger](https://github.com/noverguo/jdtools/tree/master/merger) is a tool to combine multiple methods into one, so that to ease restrictions android 65k method of quantity, and increasing the difficulty of analysis.
-- [jc](https://github.com/noverguo/jdtools/tree/master/merger) this tool will added in subsequent.
+- [jc](https://github.com/noverguo/jdtools/tree/master/merger) is a tool for confuse the jar or dex. this tool will added in subsequent.

 this tools has used some lib:
   - [asm](http://asm.ow2.org/) lib to edit the bytecode.